afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step3.md

 In the next step, keptn will introduce “guard rails” in this process.
 The helloservice application will be monitored and releases will be programatically approved / declined based on a quality signature defined by you and calculated by keptn.

-Congrats! 🎉 you are done with approval part successfully, now continue to add automated quality evaluations.
+Congrats! 🎉 you are done with approval part successfully, now continue to add automated quality evaluations in our next step.